The House a Hero Built: A Day at Sam’s Cabin [UPDATE]

 The shower room at the former YMCA Camp Tepeetonka, on Manhattan Island at Big Stone Lake, South Dakota, is being transformed into a dream come true.
 What was once a cold, drab, impersonal, cinder block building is on its way to becoming a warm, inviting, and inspiring place.
 This is the same kind of effect Sam had on the lives he touched during his abbreviated stay on this planet.

-16 year Sam Grorud from Milbank lost his battle with cancer last December, but not before changing the lives of every person he crossed paths with.
+16 year Sam Grorud from Milbank lost his battle with cancer in December 2011, but not before changing the lives of every person he crossed paths with.

 I first met Sam in March 2011 at our Cure Kids Cancer Radiothon, just days after his diagnosis.
 I was immediately drawn to his sense of calm and the perspective he shared about the situation he was in, mature well beyond his teenage years.